 If nodular prurigo is very severe and the above have not been helpful, immune-suppressing treatments such as tablet steroids (short-term only), ciclosporin, methotrexate or azathioprine can be prescribed to help reduce inflammation.
 It is important to note that these treatments may cause additional side effects and will need regular monitoring with blood tests and clinic appointments.

 The most important but hardest thing to do is to stop scratching.

 Anything you can do to take your mind off the itching will help to reduce or stop the scratching.
-Ask your family and friends to remind you gently if they notice that you are scratching – it is easy to get into the habit of scratching, and you can do it without being aware.

 You may find that laying a cool damp flannel on the skin can reduce the feeling of itch.
 A cooled emollient (moisturiser) which has been kept in the refrigerator, or has added menthol, may also help.

 Keep your bedroom cool and do not sleep with heavy or heat retaining bedclothes.
 If you are hot and itchy during the day a fan can help to cool the skin down.

 Cotton clothing worn in layers can be better than heavier materials such as wool or synthetic products which do not absorb sweat as easily leading to overheating and itching.

 Where can I get more information?

 136 Bedford Street South